 Buying a kid’s backpack is very different from buying an adult backpack because kids have smaller physical proportions.
 They also grow very quickly so you want to make sure that you purchase a backpack that can be adjusted over time.
 In addition to bringing them close to nature, the accomplishment they feel at being able to carry everything they need on their backs over miles of backcountry terrain is a great confidence builder.
 However, a well-chosen, properly-packed backpack is probably the single biggest difference between misery and enjoyment on the trail.

-Here are the top 10 backpacks I regularly recommend for kids.
+Here are the top 10 backpacks we recommend for kids.
+All of them have adjustable-length torsos to account for their growth as they get older.

 1. REI Tarn 40 Pack – Kid’s